Dennis-Rotich/toyProblems/README.md

 ### speed_detector
 This JavaScript file has a function which prompts the user for the speed of a car.
 It awards demerit points for every 5km/s above 70km/s.
 Once the users demerit points are beyond 12 points, the function outputs 'License suspended'
 ### net_salary_calculator
+This JavaScript file contains a function that calculates users net pay.
+The users are prompted to input their gross pay and pensionable pay.
+The deductions are calculated in accordance of the Kenya Revenue of Authority rates.
+The user receives output on their gross pay, net pay, NHIF deduction and NSSF deduction.
 ## Set up instructions
 <ul>
     <li>Fork and clone this repository to your file system</li>